Sindry-Manufacturing/OpenPyrojet-Website/source/feedstock.md

 The carbides, nitrides and oxides are generally quite benign and inert even as micron powders.
 I do not recommend eating them, but they are essentially sand paper grit / drill bit / sawblade reinforcements.
 So they are quite safe in any quantity.
 Pure metals are the biggest real risk to handle and store in general.  of the pure metals, zirconium, aluminum, titanium are probably the most reactive and toxic to human health if we are not discussing alkalis.
 Like lithium, sodium, potassium.
 Unless you are planning on printing batteries(which you could) we have no business with alkalis generally, due to their toxicity and explosion hazard.
 Titanium, aluminum, and zirconium are all highly flammable even at relatively large particle sizes, oxidize exothermically in air, and can self ignite when simply sitting on a shelf.
 They are an explosion hazard and potential neurotoxins when aerosolized(which they do readily due to their low specific density among metals).
 So under no circumstances should you breath or ingest them!
 Chrome is poisonous if inhaled and a known carcinogen.
-So stay away from it is at all possible.
+So stay away from it if at all possible.

 Nickel, iron, copper, Zinc, molybdenum, tungsten, and their alloys are generally benign and easy to handle, as long as one does not create dust clouds out of them.